 - Equipment rental

 - Promotional material and translation services

-- Retroactive expenses
+- retroactive projects and expenses

-- Any item that will revert to private ownership
+- any item that will revert to private ownership

-- Trade shows or commercial/business activity
+- trade shows or commercial/business activity

-- Fundraising activities and/or donations
+- fundraising activities and/or donations

 New Online Grant Platform: We have launched our new Online Grant Platform on SurveyMonkey Apply.